lucasschejtman/resttogql-workshop/instructions/content/30_part1_queries/33_listCompanies.md

 ```

-* Change the call to list companies to use the GraphQL endpoint as opposed to the rest enpoint .
+* StockTable.tsx - Change the call to list companies to use the GraphQL endpoint as opposed to the rest endpoint .
 The code is in the ComponentDIDMount function - after the change this function should look like below

 ```tsx
 async componentDidMount() {